 Offer more than financial factors

-Interest rates and inflation are predicted to rise in 2022, and these factors, together with low wage growth due to the pandemic means some employees require more money.
+Interest rates and inflation are on the rise and these factors means some employees require more money.

 It’s not always possible to offer pay increases, but there are appealing non-financial alternatives.

 “The pandemic resulted in fundamental changes to ways of working for employees who had to work from home,” Nutbean says.
-“Organisations that can provide greater flexibility will usually result in increased retention.”
+“Organisations that can provide greater flexibility will usually result in increased retention and candidate attraction.”